 Known as Everybody's Golf

-in Europe and Japan, this arcade-style golf series has been around since 1997, and recently has become a popular title on the PSP
+in Europe and Japan, this arcade-style golf series has been around since 1997, and is a popular title on the PSP

 .
 In contrast to the realistic PGA Golf

 , this ClapHanz creation is known for its cartoony characters and pick-up-and-play gameplay, with a wildly varying art style.